astropy/astropy-APEs/APE22.rst

 **We make the documentation the authoritative definition of the API.**

-Good code is well documented.
+Good code is well documented in the code.
 Beyond code comments and docstrings, what is public versus internal is an important aspect of the code, and should be communicated in the code itself.
 It is vitally important that the code and user-facing documentation are consistent, and the user-facing documentation